Year of entry 2024

 Why study at Leeds:

-- Learn the latest most pressing environmental challenges from the impactful research conducted across five world-leading research institutes right here in our School of Earth and Environment which feeds directly into the course.
+- Learn the latest most pressing environmental challenges from the research conducted across five globally-renowned research institutes right here in our School of Earth and Environment which feeds directly into the course.

 - Advance your knowledge and skills in key areas like global inequalities and development and environmental policy.

-- Tailor the course to suit your interests with industry-relevant optional modules in climate change, environmental economics, GIS and ecological economics.
+- Tailor the course to suit your interests with industry-relevant optional modules in climate and development, environmental economics, GIS, ecological economics and opportunities for experiential learning in the field.

 - Conduct your own significant individual dissertation project, taking advantage of our collaborative links with sustainability, environment and development organisations across the UK and internationally.